gracethcor/cethxy/README.md

 ### Hi there 👋, I'm Graceth /grey-set/ !

 🌟 Welcome to my GitHub profile!
 I'm an IT Systems International Student in Canada with a passion for coding and problem-solving.
-I'm excited to share my projects and collaborate with fellow developers~
+I'm excited to share my projects and collaborate with fellow developers.

 👀 I’m interested in expanding my knowledge in technology, exploring new coding challenges, and contributing to meaningful projects.